TrajEnsemble#

 The

-class also is an iterator to iterate over trajectores.
-Besides plain iteration, theTrajEnsmeble
+TrajEnsembleclass also is an iterator to iterate over trajectores.
+Besides plain iteration, theTrajEnsmeblealso offers alternate iterators.
+Theitertrajs()iterator returns a two-tuple oftraj_numandtraj.
+Theiterframes()iterator returns a three-tuple oftraj_num,frame_num, andtraj.Examples

 >>> import encodermap as em >>> traj1 = em.SingleTraj.from_pdb_id("1YUG") >>> traj2 = em.SingleTraj.from_pdb_id("1YUF") >>> trajs = traj1 + traj2 >>> trajs[1].traj_num = 4 >>> for traj_num, traj in trajs.itertrajs(): ... print(traj_num, traj.n_frames) 0 15 4 16 >>> for traj_num, frame_num ,traj in trajs.subsample(10).iterframes(): ... print(traj_num, frame_num, traj.n_frames) 0 0 1 0 10 1 4 0 1 4 10 1